-A fully charged lead-acid battery carries gelled lead at the negative end (electrode) and Lead dioxide at the positive end with sulfuric acid as electrolyte.
+A fully charged lead-acid battery carries gelled lead at the negative end (electrode) and Lead dioxide at the positive end with sulfuric acid as an electrolyte.
 Electricity is produced when ions from the negative terminal move to the electrolyte and then absorbed into the positive terminal.
-Reverse reaction occurs at charging.
+The reverse reaction occurs at charging.

 However, these batteries are much harmful than others.
 Toxic compounds released from lead-acid batteries have been in the focus of environmental agencies worldwide over the past couple of decades.